A 2nd grader visualizing how they can rearrange geometric shapes on a neighborhood building…

 A 5th grader looking at a bridge and seeing how forces act on trusses, cables, and piers…

 An 8th grader marveling at new construction and understanding how buildings stand up.

 We use buildings, bridges, and parks within our communities to bring math and science to life for New York City’s students.

 We accomplish this through a unique approach to learning and all-inclusive curricula linked to national education standards and grade-specific learning objectives.
 Students gain a personal understanding of math and science as they work collaboratively on hands-on projects, form hypotheses, test concepts, and draw conclusions – all while having fun.

-Five consecutive independent assessments show that Salvadori students are engaged, learn more, and are more interested in pursuing careers in math and science.
+Seven consecutive independent assessments show that Salvadori students are engaged, learn more, and are more interested in pursuing careers in math and science.